evilwombat/gopro-usb-tools/README.md

 loads the HAL section and makes some modifications to it, presumably to relocate the HAL to a place where the Linux kernel and the RTOS can get to it (since the HAL code does not seem to be position-independent).
-Without these modifications, the raw HAL section found in the HD2-firmware.bin file is not usable.
+Without these modifications, the raw HAL section found in the HD2-firmware.bin (or HD3.03-firmware.bin) file is not usable.

 So, to load and execute anything interesting, such as Linux or the RTOS, we need to do the following things: